abinayasv/abinayasv/README.md

 -->

 ## Hi there All, Abi Here!! 👋😄
-I'm [Abinaya Devi SV](https://www.linkedin.com/in/abinayasv), having a couple of years of experience, focusing on cloud computing (AWS), and a strong interest in data science and engineering. <br/>
+I'm [Abinaya Devi SV](https://www.linkedin.com/in/abinayasv), Data Consultant, having a couple of years of experience, focusing on cloud computing (AWS), and a strong interest in data science and engineering. <br/>

 At the [Cloudnloud Tech Community](https://www.linkedin.com/company/cloudnloud/), Im a key team member and a BIG DATA COMMUNITY BUILDER.
 Competent with Python and SQL for problem-solving and data architecture.
-I'd love to contribute to ventures which involve content creation and career mentoring. " Do impart your knowledge and develop together 🌱"
+I'd love to contribute to ventures which involve content creation and career mentoring. <br />

+" Do impart your knowledge and develop together 🌱"

 ## 𝐓ECHNICAL SKILLS 🚀